-^{}Averages followed by the same letters are not statistically different.
+^{}Averages followed by the same letters are not statistically different based on Fisher's LSD at 5% probability.

 Table 3b.
-Agronomic Performance of Commercially Available Peanut Varieties; Across Suffolk, VA, and Williamston, NC Locations - Dig I - 6 Year Average, 2011-2016.
+Agronomic Performance of Commercially Available Peanut Cultivars Across Years (2012-2019), and Locations (Suffolk, VA, and Williamston, NC) When Dug Approximately Two Weeks Early Than Optimum Maturity (Dig I).